History of Gilan: Russian occupations of Gilan

 In 1722, Rasht was under siege by the afghans.
 The new Safavid king Shah Ṭahmāsb II, dispatched a representative to sign treaty of alliance and protection with Russia.
 Accordingly, governor of Gilan requested the Russian czar, Peter the great for help.
 Peter sent two battalions of his regular soldiers under Colonel Shipov to Gilan.
 They were not welcomed by the government nor the people and settled in a caravansary.
 Tahmasb's policy changed and requested their immediate withdrawal which they refused, so the governor sent 15,000 soldiers to them who were defeated with 1000 casualties.
 Then Peter sent four more battalions to Gilan.
 The representative, unaware of these developments signed a treaty which ceded to Russia Gīlān, Māzandarān, and Astarābād as well as Ṭāleš, Baku, and Derbent.
 The Russians left Gilan in 1734, returning all regions in the Caucasus and the Caspian sea region.

 After the Qajars lost a series of wars to Russia (Russo-Persian Wars 1804–1813 and 1826–28), it resulted in an enormous gain of influence by the Russian Empire in the Caspian region, which would last all the way up to 1946.
-All of Gilan was occupied and settled by Russians and Russian forces.
-Most major cities in the region had Russian schools and significant traces of Russian culture can still be found.
-This significant increase of Russian influence in the region would last all the way up to the 1946 and had a major impact on Iranian history, as it directly led to the Persian Constitutional Revolution.

 During and several years after the Bolshevik Revolution, the region saw another massive influx of Russian settlers (the so-called White émigrées)].
 Many of the descendants of these refugees still linger forth in the region.
 During the same period, Anzali served as the main trading port between Iran and Europe.

 Assimilated groups into the Gilaki people

-In the Safavid, Afsharid, and Qajar era Mazandaran was settled by Georgians, Circassians, Armenians and other Peoples of the Caucasus, whose descendants still live across Gilan.
+In the Safavid, Afsharid, and Qajar eras Mazandaran was settled by Georgians, Circassians, Armenians and other Peoples of the Caucasus, whose descendants still live across Gilan.